Defensive Model Expansion for Robust Bayesian Inference: Introduction

 We recommend defensive model expansion partly because, under very general conditions, it yields efficient inference when the associated parametric model is correctly specified.
 The story is particularly simple if we replace the posterior distribution with a \emph{fractional posterior} \citep{walker2001bayesian,o1995fractional}, which allows us to sidestep the technical testing and entropy conditions required by \citet{ghosal2000convergence}.
 In fact, the nonparametric component of the prior plays little direct role in our analysis, making the results extremely general.
+That being said, the main role played by the fractional posterior is to make establishing a posterior contraction rate simpler; the assumption that a fractional posterior is used can often be replaced with directly assuming a posterior concentration rate, for which there are many existing rules for the GP and BART models we consider in this work.

 We begin by presenting general results on posterior concentration for nonparametric models when parametric submodels have sufficient prior mass.
-With the exception of Theorems~\ref{thm:sbvm} and \ref{thm:logistic-bvm}, these are straightforward extensions of existing results for fractional posteriors.
+These are straightforward extensions of existing results for fractional posteriors.
 We prove results for convergence rates, model selection, and asymptotic normality under the assumption that the parametric model is correctly specified.
-Our model selection results essentially show that (i) we can correctly select the parametric model and (ii) the posterior distribution satisfies a Bernstein–von Mises theorem.
-We also prove two semiparametric Bernstein–von Mises theorems that apply in settings where model selection consistency is difficult to use, which guarantees efficient posterior concentration of a \emph{projection parameter} $\theta^\star$ around its true value.
+Our model selection results essentially show that (i) we can correctly select the parametric model and (ii) the posterior distribution satisfies a Bernstein-von Mises theorem.

+We also prove two semiparametric Bernstein-von Mises theorems (Theorem~\ref{thm:sbvm} and Theorem~\ref{thm:logistic-bvm}) that apply in settings where model selection consistency is difficult to apply, which guarantee efficient posterior concentration of a \emph{projection parameter} $\theta^\star$ around its true value; when the submodel is correct, this projection parameter will coincide with the parameter of interest.
 Such projection parameters are often used to summarize posterior distributions \citep{woody2021model}.
+To the best of our knowledge, Theorem~\ref{thm:logistic-bvm} is not implied by existing results.